-2.4 International Accounting Standard 19 (IAS19) and Financial Reporting Standard 17 (FRS17)
+3.5 International Accounting Standard 19 (IAS19) and Financial Reporting Standard 17 (FRS17)

-Definition of IASI9
+Definition of IAS19

 IAS19 effectively defines how pension scheme assets and liabilities are to be measured for financial reporting purposes and notes that any deficit or surplus should be recognised in full as a balance sheet item, with any movements being recognised in the annual profit and loss account.
 IAS19 is relevant to bodies required to report under IFRS.
-This affected the scheduled bodies in the Pension Fund, which are part of Government accounting, namely Gwynedd Council, Isle of Anglesey County Council, Conwy County Borough Council and their foundation schools, Snowdonia
+This includes the scheduled bodies in the

-National Park Authority and the Police and Crime Commissioner for North Wales.
+Pension Fund, which are part of Government accounting, namely Gwynedd Council, Isle of Anglesey County Council, Conwy County Borough Council and their foundation schools, Snowdonia National Park Authority, the Police and Crime Commissioner for North Wales and Careers Wales.
+Two of the smaller employers also required IAS19 reports.
 All other employers are still subject to FRS17 reporting requirements.